holadepo/docs/astro/create-cluster.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The Astro install typically starts with 1 Cluster per Organization.
-Depending on your use case, however, your team can choose to configure multiple Astro Clusters.
+The Astro install typically starts with one Cluster for each Organization.
+However, your organization can choose to configure multiple Astro Clusters.
 This could enable a few benefits, including:

-- clusters in different regions
+- Clusters in different regions
 - Different clusters for development and production environments

 Within a single Workspace, you can host Deployments across multiple clusters.
 For example, you might have a production Deployment running in a production cluster and a development Deployment running in a development cluster.
 Both of those Deployments can be in the same Workspace.